pulumi/docs/pulumi-hugo/themes/default/content/_index.md

   secondary_cta_link: /contact/?form=sales

 code_faster:
-  title: Code and ship faster
+  title: Build and ship faster with infrastructure as code
   description: |
     Author infrastructure code using programming languages you know and love.
 Write statements to define infrastructure using your IDE with autocomplete, type checking, and documentation.

-    Test your code with unit tests and deliver it through CI/CD pipelines to validate and deploy to any cloud.

 ai:
-  title: Boost productivity with AI
+  title: Code on demand with Pulumi AI
   image: /images/home/ai-graphic.svg
   alt: AI prompted to 'Give me an AWS static website behind a CloudFront CDN' and outputting Pulumi code
   description: |